-We used \$96.3 million in investing activities in 2017 to purchase \$161.3 million of investments and \$4.3 million to acquire property and equipment, partially offset by proceeds from the maturities and redemptions of investments of \$69.3 million.
+Net cash used in investing activities was \$17.4 million for the year ended December, 2018, which reflects \$163.8 million used to purchase investments and \$6.3 million to acquire property and equipment partially offset by \$152.7 million in proceeds from the maturities and redemptions of investments.

-Net cash provided by financing activities was \$30.4 million in 2017, which resulted from \$31.7 million in proceeds received from the exercise of stock options partially offset by \$1.2 million used for the repurchase of common stock to satisfy withholding taxes related to the vesting of restricted shares.
+Net cash used in financing activities was \$1.9 million in 2018, which resulted from \$3.6 million used for the repurchase of common stock to satisfy withholding taxes related to the vesting of restricted and performance award shares partially offset by \$1.7 million in proceeds received from the exercise of stock options.

-In September 30, 2016, we entered into a credit agreement (the "Credit Agreement") with a commercial bank, which was amended in December 2017.
-The Credit Agreement provides for revolving extensions of credit in an initial aggregate amount of up to \$10.0 million (inclusive of a letter of credit subfacility of \$2.5 million), with an option to request, prior to the second anniversary of the closing date, that lenders, at their election, provide up to \$5.0 million of additional revolving commitments.
+In September 2016, we entered into a credit agreement (the "Credit Agreement") with a commercial bank, which was amended in December 2017.
+The Credit Agreement provides for revolving extensions of credit in an initial aggregate amount of up to \$10.0 million (inclusive of a letter of credit subfacility of \$2.5 million).
 Obligations under the Credit Agreement are secured by a first priority security interest in certain eligible accounts receivable, 65% of the equity of our subsidiary, DNAG, and certain related assets.
-There were no borrowings outstanding under the Credit Agreement at December 31, 2017 or 2016.
+There were no borrowings under this facility at December 31, 2018 or 2017.

 Borrowings under the Credit Agreement are subject to compliance with borrowing base limitations tied to eligibility of accounts receivable.
 Interest under the Credit Agreement is payable at the London Interbank Offered Rate for one, two, three or six-month loans, as selected by the Company, plus 2.50% per year.
-The Credit Agreement will be subject to an unused line fee of 0.375% per annum on the unused portion of the commitment under the Credit Agreement during the revolving period.
+The Credit Agreement will be subject to an unused line fee of 0.375% per year on the unused portion of the commitment under the Credit Agreement during the revolving period.
 The maturity date of the Credit Agreement is September 30, 2019.

 In connection with the Credit Agreement, under certain circumstances, we must comply with a minimum fixed charge coverage ratio of 1.10 to 1.00, measured as of the last day of each fiscal month and for the twelve-fiscal month period ending on such date.
-As of December 31, 2017 and 2016, we were in compliance with all applicable covenants under the Credit Agreement.
+As of December 31, 2018 and 2017, we were in compliance with all applicable covenants under the Credit Agreement.

 Our current balances of cash and cash equivalents and available-for-sale securities and our available borrowing capacity are expected to be sufficient to fund our current operating and capital needs for the foreseeable future.
 Our cash requirements, however, may vary materially from those now planned due to many factors, including, but not limited to, the scope and timing of future strategic acquisitions, the progress of our research and development programs, the scope and results of clinical testing, the cost of any future litigation, the magnitude of capital expenditures, changes in existing and potential relationships with business partners, the timing and cost of obtaining regulatory approvals, the timing and cost of future stock purchases, the costs involved in obtaining and enforcing patents, proprietary rights and any necessary licenses, the cost and timing of expansion of sales and marketing activities, market acceptance of new products, competing technological and market developments, the impact of the current economic environment and other factors.
-In addition, \$43.7 million, or 25% of our \$176.6 million in cash, cash equivalents, restricted cash and available-for-sale securities, belongs to our Canadian subsidiary.
+In addition, \$72.5 million or 36% of our \$201.3 million in cash, cash equivalents, restricted cash and available-for-sale securities belongs to our Canadian subsidiary.
 Repatriation of such cash into the United States exceeding certain levels could have adverse tax consequences.